 Wireless connectivity is integrated into our daily lives.
 We barely think about it.
-What if you could use all those amazing wireless applications though your hearing aids?
+What if you could use all those amazing wireless applications through your hearing aids?
 With the newest tech, you’ll be surprised at just how much that tiny earpiece can do for you.

 Think of all the smart devices you have in your home: appliances, lighting, doorbells, security systems.
 These can all send a signal to your hearing aids.
 Better yet is the entertainment application.
-You can stream music, television and movie sound, smartphones, computers, tablets and more directly into your hearing aids.
+You can stream music, television and movie sound, smartphones, computers, tablets, and more directly into your hearing aids.

 One example is the StreamLine Mic from Signia, which allows you to stream phone calls and music using Bluetooth on your smartphone.
 You may also use it as a remote microphone.
-Apple has also developed wireless technology that connects certain hearing aids directly with its iOS platform that operates its iPhone, iPad and iPod Touch devices.
+Apple has also developed wireless technology that connects certain hearing aids directly with its iOS platform that operates its iPhone, iPad, and iPod Touch devices.
 Your hearing aids just became AirPods!
 Google is also in the process of developing hearing aid compatibility for Android devices.

 - Hands-free!
 Bluetooth enables hearing aids to connect to mobile phones, car systems, and other devices that use Bluetooth wireless technology.